dinesh-krishnamoorthy/Sensitivity-DataAugmentation/README.md

    * ...

+ Example: Sensitivity-based data augmentation for the inverted pendulum example
 ![Data Augmetation for inverted pendulum](DataAugPlot.png)

 See the preprint and the slides in this repository for more detailed infromation.